-Our long-term financing as of September 30, 2007 totaled \$9.6 billion, consisting of \$7.0 billion of credit facility debt and \$2.7 billion accreted value of high-yield notes.
+We have significant amounts of debt.
+Our long-term financing as of September 30, 2007 totaled \$19.3 billion, consisting of \$7.0 billion of credit facility debt and \$12.3 billion accreted value of high-yield notes.
 For the remainder of 2007, none of our debt matures.
-As of September 30, 2007, our 2008 and 2009 debt maturities each totaled \$65 million.
+As of September 30, 2007, our 2008 and 2009 debt maturities totaled \$65 million and \$253 million, respectively.
 In 2010 and beyond, significant additional amounts will become due under our remaining long-term debt obligations.

 Our business requires significant cash to fund debt service costs, capital expenditures and ongoing operations.
-We have historically funded these requirements through cash flows from operating activities, borrowings under our credit facilities, equity contributions from our parent companies, sales of assets, issuances of debt securities and cash on hand.
+We have historically funded these requirements through cash flows from operating activities, borrowings under our credit facilities, equity contributions from Charter Holdco, sales of assets, issuances of debt securities and cash on hand.
 However, the mix of funding sources changes from period to period.
-For the nine months ended September 30, 2007, we generated \$1.0 billion of net cash flows from operating activities after paying cash interest of \$509 million.
+For the nine months ended September 30, 2007, we generated \$308 million of net cash flows from operating activities after paying cash interest of \$1.2 billion.
 In addition, we used \$890 million for purchases of property, plant and equipment.
-Finally, we used \$110 million of net cash flows in financing activities.
+Finally, we had net cash flows provided by financing activities of \$604 million, as a result of refinancing transactions completed during the period.
 We expect that our mix of sources of funds will continue to change in the future based on overall needs relative to our cash flow and on the availability of funds under our credit facilities, our and our parent companies' access to the debt and equity markets, the timing of possible asset sales and based on our ability to generate cash flows from operating activities.
 We continue to explore asset dispositions as one of several possible actions that we could take in the future to improve our liquidity, but we do not presently believe future asset sales to be a significant source of liquidity.